Rafael Devers Preview, Player Props: Red Sox vs. Dodgers

 Rafael Devers At The Plate

-- Among the qualifying hitters in MLB, his batting average ranks 46th, his on-base percentage ranks 41st, and he is 14th in the league in slugging.
+- Among the qualifying hitters in baseball, his batting average ranks 43rd, his on-base percentage ranks 38th, and he is 12th in the league in slugging.

-- He has hit a long ball in 25 games this season (20.7%), leaving the park in 5.6% of his plate appearances.
+- In 42.6% of his games this season, Devers has driven in at least one run.
+In 22 of those games (18.0%) he recorded two or more RBI, while accounting for three or more of his team's runs in nine contests.

-- In 43.0% of his games this season, Devers has had at least one RBI.
-He's picked up more than one in 18.2% and driven in three or more of his team's runs in nine contests.
+- In 57 of 122 games this season, he has scored, and 15 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.